Marie’s story

 Marie lives with dementia in a care home in the North of England.
 Music therapy helps to bring her joy and unlock precious memories.

 Both Nordoff and Robbins and LW Theatres believe in the power of music to inspire, connect, and transform lives – both on stage, in music therapy and beyond.
 Music therapy is not a ‘nice-to-have’, it’s essential and life-changing for so many people.
-Just like it was for six-year-old Emmie, who you can read more about below.
+Just like it was for three-year-old Poppy, who you can read more about below.

 Our powerful partnership with LW Theatres comes at a critical time.
 We could nearly fill all of their theatres twice over with the people we supported with music therapy in the last year alone.
 But the demand for music therapy is increasing rapidly, and so are the costs of running our services.

 We receive no government funding to back us, which is why we urgently need your support.
-Donate today and help us reach more people, just like Emmie, who desperately need our help.
+Donate today and help us reach more people, just like Poppy, who desperately need our help.

-Last year alone we transformed the lives of almost 17,000 people through music therapy.
-And with your support we can reach even more people, just like Emmie, who desperately need our help.
+Last year alone we transformed the lives of over 12,200 people through music therapy.
+And with your support we can reach even more people, just like Poppy, who desperately need our help.

 Help fund musical instruments